-A business’s success greatly depends on its employees’ skills and talents.
-HR compensation and benefits managers contribute to growth and profitability by ensuring that pay structures and benefits plans are competitive, and that they are designed and managed to attract and retain a top-quality workforce.
+In general, business success depends on employee skills and talents.
+HR compensation and benefits managers can help contribute to growth and profitability by ensuring that pay structures and benefits plans are competitive, and that they are designed and managed to attract and retain a quality workforce.

-Because hiring and retaining staff are vital to the health of an organization, skilled HR compensation and benefits managers are increasingly valued for their expertise in designing compensation and benefits plans, as well as negotiating and administering healthcare and retirement plans.
-If you’re a human resources professional seeking to propel your career forward to an HR compensation and benefits manager position, an HR master's degree program will provide you with must-have skills and advanced knowledge.
+Hiring and retaining staff are typically vital to the oevrall health of an organization, and skilled HR compensation and benefits managers are usually in high demand for their expertise in designing compensation and benefits plans, as well as negotiating and administering healthcare and retirement plans.
+Those seeking to propel their HR career forward may find a HR master's degree beneficial, as it can provide professionals with must-have skills and advanced knowledge.

-An HR compensation and benefits manager’s primary responsibility is designing, overseeing and implementing a firm’s compensation and benefits programs.
-These HR professionals monitor salary structures, balancing staffing needs with cost controls, and ensuring that policies, procedures and programs are in alignment with the organization’s overall strategic objectives and HR vision.
+In general, an HR compensation and benefits manager’s primary responsibilities are designing, overseeing and implementing a firm’s compensation and benefits programs.
+They can also monitor salary structures, balance staffing needs with cost controls, and help ensure that policies, procedures and programs are in alignment with the organization’s overall strategic objectives and HR vision.

-Typical job duties for HR compensation and benefits managers include consulting with internal business partners, such as department heads and management, to assess benefits, compensation and compliance needs.
-They often educate, mentor and train HR staff on processes and best practices within these areas.
-Staying on top of changing federal and state employee benefits regulations, as well as the shifting needs of an organization’s workforce, are also important aspects of this job.
+Other typical job duties for HR compensation and benefits managers include consulting with internal business partners, such as department heads and management, to assess benefits, compensation and compliance needs.
+They also educate, mentor and train HR staff on processes and professional practices within these areas.
+It's also important that they stay on top of changing federal and state employee benefits regulations, as well as the shifting needs of an organization’s workforce.

-Most often, a bachelor’s degree is required to land an HR compensation and benefits manager position.
-Many employers show preference to individuals with several years of experience, an HR master’s degree, or an advanced HR certificate.
+A bachelor’s degree is usually required for this position, but some employers may show preference to individuals with several years of experience, a HR master’s degree, or an advanced HR certificate.

-Advanced hr training and education in compensation and benefits management is available to HR professionals through a Master of Science in Human Resource Development degree program.
+Advanced HR training and education in compensation and benefits management is available through a Master of Science in Human Resource Development degree program.
 Coursework typically includes compensation, benefits, workforce planning, human resource technology solutions and employment law.

-Employers can be confident that professionals who have earned a Master’s Degree in HR are able to:
+Employers can be confident that professionals who have earned a Master’s Degree in HR have demonstrated competency in:

-With these skills and the right education and training, you can be well on your way to a successful HR compensation and benefits manager career.
-Consider a Master of Science in Human Resources Development degree program to gain a competitive edge, as well as the advanced knowledge you’ll need to pursue this challenging human resources career.
+With skills and the right education and training, professionals can be well on their way to a successful HR compensation and benefits manager career.
+Consider a Master of Science in Human Resources Development degree program to gain a competitive edge, as well as the advanced knowledge professionals need to pursue this challenging human resources career.